 Proposals for a SIF investment could come from Schools, Non-School Institutions (NSIs) or central senior leadership (the Sponsoring Entity).
 All activity will need to have been approved or be in the process of approval with existing relevant University procedures.
-The business case should be submitted for review to the Head of Investment Appraisal having secured the support of the relevant Head of School/Senior Officer and the School (or NSI equivalent) Finance Manager.
+The business case should be submitted for review to the Head of Investment Appraisal having secured the support of the relevant Head of School/Senior Officer, School (or NSI equivalent) Finance Manager, Degree Committee, and following engagement with the SIF team.
+In the case of a new course it is expected that courses will have been discussed with the relevant Education Quality and Policy Office Liaison officer and relevant course application forms completed and presented to the SIF team alongside the business case.
+Where the business case involves utilisation of resources from outside the applying Department, and/or School, the business case must clearly articulate this and the agreement of these other departments/Schools must have been secured in writing and at an appropriate level of seniority.

 PRC will only consider business cases that have complete and clearly articulated strategic and economic objectives, and a detailed implementation case.
 The economic case for a proposal should be based on all incremental revenues and costs to the University (net of any payments to third parties e.g. Colleges), and should not include existing revenues and costs of the sponsoring entity (to the extent these remain unchanged).
 Base and downside cases should be presented, together with sensitivities to demonstrate the impact of the major risks to the proposal.
 For the base case, incremental cashflows should be projected on the basis of a set of balanced and realistic assumptions.
-The downside case should test the project economics under a plausible downside outcome.
+The downside case should test the project economics under a plausible, if unlikely, downside outcome.